Unwind in the Scottish Highlands. A chance to relax and shed a few cares, to recharge your batteries and to reflect on life.

 Why not take a little time to explore this site and find out more.
 Here are some useful pages to get you started.

 Achiltibuie and its smaller adjoining hamlets form the parish of Coigach, a traditional crofting and fishing community of no more than a couple of hundred houses sprinkled along between mountain and shore on a peninsula looking over the Summer Isles and the open sea.
+A not to be missed detour from the North Coast 500.

 Why not come and explore?